aws/aws-app-mesh-examples/walkthroughs/cdk-examples/howto-alb/README.md

     description: "Provisions the application load balancers and the CloudMap service."
 });
 ```

-The order mentioned above also represents the dependency these Stacks have on eachother.
-In this case, since we are deploying the Envoy sidecar containers along with our application code, it is necessary for the mesh components to be provisioned before the services are running, so the Envoy proxy can locate them using the `APPMESH_VIRTUAL_NODE_NAME` environment variable.

 ```c
 // The BackendV1Constructor fetches the container port from the BaseStack and the virtual node name from the MeshStack